andrewcooke/bnum/README.md

 <class str>
 ```

-You can choose a different value using a mixin.
-Alternatives include `Bits`,
+You can choose a different implicit value using a mixin.
+Alternatives include
-`FromZero` and `FromOne`:
+`Bits`, `FromZero` and `FromOne`:

 ```python
 >>> class Emphasis(Bnum, Bits):